Red River of the South: Salinity

-The Red River is salty through tributaries above Lake Texoma.
-The saltiness is caused by Permian salt deposits – mostly sodium chloride.
+The river is salty through tributaries above Lake Texoma.
+The saltiness is caused by Permian salt deposits, mostly sodium chloride.
 Deposition eventually buried the deposits, but the salt continues to leach through natural seeps in tributaries above Lake Texoma, sending as much as 3,450 tons of salt per day flowing down the Red River.

 Watershed

-The Red River's watershed covers 65590 sqmi and is the southernmost major river system in the Great Plains.
-Its drainage basin is mostly in the states of Texas and Oklahoma, but also covers parts of New Mexico, Arkansas and Louisiana.
+The watershed covers 65590 sqmi and is the southernmost major river system in the Great Plains.
+Its drainage basin is mostly in Texas and Oklahoma but also covers parts of New Mexico, Arkansas and Louisiana.
 Its basin is characterized by flat, fertile agricultural land, with only a few major cities.
-The drainage basin of the Red River is very arid and receives little precipitation.
+The drainage basin is arid.
 As a result, much of the river above the Texas–Oklahoma border is intermittent, and the flow varies widely until the river is beyond its great bend south in Arkansas.
 Most of the agriculture in the basin is sustained by groundwater, which is recharged with rainfall and river flow.
-The lower course of the river flows through a series of marshes and swamps, which dramatically moderate its flow.
+The lower course flows through a series of marshes and swamps, which dramatically moderate its flow.
 The Red River is said to have once carried five times the sediment load of the Mississippi.

 History

 Native Americans

 Native American cultures along the river were diverse, developing specialized adaptations to the many different environments.
 Starting near the headwaters, the Plains division of the Lipan Apache dominated the western Red River area until the 18th century, when they were displaced by invading Comanche from the north.
-The middle part of the Red River was dominated by the Wichita and Tonkawa.
+The middle part of the river was dominated by the Wichita and Tonkawa.
 This area was prairie, where Native Americans constructed portable and temporary tepees for housing.
 They practiced limited farming and followed game in seasonal, nomadic hunting cycles.
 By the time of European contact, the eastern Piney Woods of the lower river courses were dominated by the numerous historic tribes of the Caddo Confederacy.
 They found plentiful game and fish, and also had good land for cultivating staple crops.